 This afternoon has been left free for you to continue exploring at your own pace.
 You may choose to do a short hike up Cerro de la Cruz for panoramic views of the city, or enjoy a bit of bargain hunting in what is regarded as one of the best cities for shopping in Central America.
 There is everything here, from high-end jewellery to street vendors selling locally-produced crafts and textiles.
 Alternatively, try the choco-museum for a Mayan hot chocolate, which comes with pure chocolate, hot milk, honey and chili powder to mix to your personal taste.
 Stay: Villa Colonial (Premium) (B)

-This morning, we continue our journey to the town of Panajachel on the shores of Lake Atitlan, which will be our base for the night.
-An old volcanic caldera, Lake Atitlan is considered to be one of the most spectacular lakes in the Americas and is certainly the deepest in Central America.
-Encircled by the volcanoes of Toliman, Atitlan and San Pedro, the lake's fertile shores are sprinkled with small communities of farmers and fishermen who still uphold the traditions of their Maya ancestors.
+An ancient volcanic caldera, Lake Atitlan is considered one of the most spectacular lakes in the Americas and is the deepest in Central America.
+Encircled by the volcanoes Toliman, Atitlan, and San Pedro, its fertile shores are dotted with small communities of farmers and fishermen who continue to uphold the traditions of their Maya ancestors.
+Stay: Villa Santa Catarina (Premium) (B)

-Following our visit, we travel to Guatemala City.
-Time allowing, we may enjoy a city tour in our vehicle before arriving at our hotel.
+We will return to Panajachel by boat and drive to Guatemala City.
+Time permitting, we may enjoy a brief city tour in our vehicle before arriving at our hotel.
 Stay: Hotel Best Western Stofella (Comfortable) (B)

-Today we need to depart at around 4.30am to beat the traffic in Guatemala city and get on the road to Copan.
-The journey takes approximately 6 hours including the border crossing into Honduras, and we arrive into Copan where a local guide will escort us around the spectacular ruins - one of the richest archaeological sites to be uncovered in Central America and now a UNESCO World Heritage Site.
+When we arrive into Copan where a local guide will escort us around the spectacular ruins - one of the richest archaeological sites to be uncovered in Central America and now a UNESCO World Heritage Site.
 Anyone familiar with Catherwood's incredible drawings (which first appeared in John Stephens' 1841 narrative - 'Incidents of Travel in Central America and Yucatan'), will recognise scenes and objects from this marvellous site.
 Stephens actually bought the entire site from a local farmer for just $50.

 The Great Plaza is one of the most amazing achievements of the Classic Maya period and contains the greatest collection of Maya sculpture anywhere in Meso-America.
 Next door is the Acropolis - a group of massive pyramidal structures where royal power was once concentrated.
 Ascending one structure is the famous Hieroglyphic Stairway.
 Composed of some 2500 individual glyphs, its sides flanked by serpentine birds and snakes, this is the New World's longest inscribed Pre-Colombian text.

 Copan has been the subject of exploration and investigation since the 1830s.
 Remarkable finds continue to be unearthed by archaeologists, making it the most thoroughly researched and understood of all Maya sites.
+Stay: Hotel Plaza Copan (Comfortable) (B)

-This morning we have 2 border crossings, passing back into Guatemala before crossing through another Honduran border and then through into El Salvador.
-Driving through scenic countryside, we arrive at the pretty town of Las Palmas, with its charming walls covered with drawings by the town's children.
-We make a little stop at the town's handicraft markets before continuing on to Suchitoto.
+We then continue to the border with El Salvador and on to Suchitoto.
 Nestled between the mountains and Suchitlan Lake, this charming colonial town, with its cobblestone streets and pretty houses, is a little slice of El Salvador at its timeless best.
 The town was once at the heart of the country's indigo trade.
-Today, as a rapidly developing centre for art and culture, Suchitoto is filled with craft shops and a rich vein of historic and cultural highlights, making it a wonderful place to explore and spend the next two nights.
-Stay: Hotel Almendros de San Lorenzo (Premium) (B)
+Today, as a rapidly developing centre for art and culture, Suchitoto is filled with craft shops and rich historic and cultural highlights, making it a wonderful place to explore and spend the next two nights.

 As the country's capital for 200 years, Leon is still considered the intellectual centre of Nicaragua, and was at the heart of the revolutionary years of 1978 to 1989.
 Lying in the shadow of seven volcanoes, its old buildings and massive cathedral contribute to the elegant atmosphere of a city that seems almost to have been trapped in time.
-Stay: Hotel Austria (Comfortable) (B)

 After yesterday's long travel day, today has been left free to explore this colonial gem at your own pace.
 Alternatively, you may choose to enjoy one of the optional excursions available in the area.
 One option is a hike on the nearby Cerro Negro Volcano - one of the most active volcanoes in Nicaragua.
 The hike takes approximately 1.5hrs at a moderate pace, and there are stunning views across to the Pacific ocean as well as the surrounding countryside.
 The fun is in bouncing down the volcano, as we run/jump/walk down through the scree.
 For something less exertive, Las Penitas Beach is a great place to relax for the day, whilst a visit to San Juan Venado Mangrove Reserve provides the opportunity to spot wildlife including crocodiles, caiman and iguanas.
 Stay: Hotel Austria (Comfortable) (B)